Preventive Services to Help You Stay Well

 • Health exams

 Common adult screenings include well-visits, breast cancer screenings, cervical cancer screenings, and colorectal cancer screenings.
-Common adult immunizations include the tetanus, diphtheria, and pertussis (Tdap) vaccine as well as those for the flu and shingles.2 If you have children covered under your plan, they are also covered at 100 percent for a variety of developmentally appropriate screenings and immunizations.
+Common adult immunizations include the tetanus, diphtheria, and pertussis (Tdap) vaccine as well as those for the flu and shingles (infection of the nerves).2 If you have children covered under your plan, they are also covered at 100 percent for a variety of developmentally appropriate screenings and immunizations.

 During a routine preventive exam, your doctor may find something that requires follow-up care.
 What then?
 If your routine preventive service leads to the need for follow-up care, or if you need to be treated for an injury or illness, those additional services will likely be covered—but not at 100 percent.3